Beliavsky/Fortran-code-on-GitHub/README.md

 [fitpack](https://github.com/perazz/fitpack): modern Fortran translation by Federico Perini of the [FITPACK](http://www.netlib.org/dierckx) package for curve and surface fitting by Paul Dierckx

+[Fitter_MC](https://github.com/ndd21/Fitter_MC): general-purpose bootstrap Monte Carlo utility for fitting a model to a set of (x,y,err_y) data and obtaining both fitted parameter values with error bars and properties expressed in terms of those parameters with error bars, by Neil Drummond

 [Fortran](https://github.com/nevillejackson/Fortran): programs and subroutine libraries useful in statistical analysis and quantitative genetics.
 Some are by Neville Jackson and others are collected from the public domain.

 [fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler